jovotech/learn-jovo/tutorials/deploy-to-azure/README.md

 };
 ```

-Now create a new file called `host.json` inside the same directory as your `index.js` file with the following content:
+Now create a new file called `host.json` inside the same directory as your `index.js` file (typically the `src` folder) with the following content:

 ```javascript
 // host.json